Category Archives: Royal Relationships

 • Patronymics: In Russian, a patronymic is the second name derived from the father’s first name: the suffix -vich means “son of” and the suffixes -eva, -evna, -ova, and -ovna mean “daughter of”.

 Mathilde Feliksovna Kschessinskaya was one of the most famous ballerinas of the Maryinsky Ballet (now the Kirov Ballet) in St. Petersburg, Russia.
 She was awarded the title prima ballerina assoluta, traditionally reserved only for the most exceptional ballerinas of their generation.
 Mathilde was born on August 31, 1872, in Ligovo, Peterhof, Russia near St. Petersburg.
-She was the youngest of the four children and the second of the two daughters of Feliks Krzesiński (1821 – 1905) and Julia Dymiński (1830 – 1912) who were both dancers born in Warsaw, Poland.
+She was the youngest of the four children and the second of the two daughters of Feliks Krzesiński (1821 – 1905) and Julia Dymiński (1830 – 1912), both dancers born in Warsaw, Poland.
 Her father was a dancer with the Maryinsky Ballet in St. Petersburg from 1853-1898, specializing in character dance, particularly the mazurka.
 Her mother was a former ballet dancer and the widow of the French dancer Théodore Ledé with whom she had nine children but only five survived infancy.
 Mathilde was baptized Maria Mathilde on November 20, 1872, at St. Stanisłav Roman Catholic Church in St. Petersburg but used her middle name professionally.
 There are several versions of her surname in Russian and Polish.

 Mathilde’s father and mother; Credit- Wikipedia